Betterez/btrz-simple-dao/README.md

 ### .for(Model)

-Returns an instance of a `Finder` that will map results to instances of the `Model` The `Model` class is expected to have an static `factory` method.
+Returns an instance of a `Operator` that will map results to instances of the `Model` The `Model` class is expected to have an static `factory` method.
-The `Model` class can have an static `collectioName` method that the `Finder` will use to query the collection if the `collectionName` is not found it will use the name of the class (object) in lower case as the name of the collection.
+The `Model` class can have an static `collectioName` method that the `Operator` will use to query the collection if the `collectionName` is not found it will use the name of the class (object) in lower case as the name of the collection.

-    let finder = simpleDao.for(Account);
+    let operator = simpleDao.for(Account);
     //this will query a collection with the name "account"

 If we want to use a different name, we can create a model with the `collectionName` static function